fcBIM/gruppe38/Assignments/Assignment 3/README.md

 We would also propose that a new discipline for the Advanced Building Course is created, a so-called sustainability analyst, that could potentially provide the abovementioned work.
 With such a discipline we would argue that the overall design of the building would include more thoughts on the environmental impact, ultimately reducing the GWP and meeting the Building Regulations requirements of a max CO2 emission of 12 kgCO2eq/m2/year.
 But potentially even meeting the Reduction Roadmap's ambitions to reduce the impact even more in trying to meet the Planetary Boundaries.

-On a higher level, it is hopefully  a tool that brings more awareness to, what information is included in the model.
+On a higher level, it is hopefully  a tool that brings more awareness to what information is included in the model.